KHANDLE-STAR-LA90/KHANDLE-STAR-LA90/README.md

   3. Once your README is created, create a new file to copy and paste your code into.

-  4. Give your file the name that matches the variable derived by your code and add the appropriate file extension for the language your code is in.
+  4. Give your file the name that matches the variable derived by your code and add the appropriate file extension for the language your code is in: .R for R, .do for STATA, .sas for SAS

   5. Make sure your code is well-commented and compatible with KHANDLE datasets available to all (if not in the restricted data)<br>
       Regarding compatibility: For example, if you have previously created your own education variable to create an intergenerational education measure, either include that previous coding or code directly from the source variables